 A scoop of ice cream is a welcome treat any time of the day, but a few things surpass a homemade scoop of ice cream on a hot summer afternoon.
 With a bit of experimenting, you can tailor it to perfect the intensity of such ingredients such as chocolate and vanilla or come up with crazy flavors.
 Besides, you can whip up a batch of homemade ice cream using an ice cream maker and other tools you already have in your home.

-In this post, we discuss all there is to know about homemade ice cream.
+In this post, we discuss all there is to know about homemade ice cream and ice cream science.

 Table of Contents

 - What Makes Homemade Ice Cream Different From Store-Bought

 - Soft Serve vs

 - Storing Your Ice Cream After Making It

 What Makes Homemade Ice Cream Different from Store-Bought

 The primary advantage of making homemade rather than store-bought ice cream is that you will not have to purchase over-priced desserts.
 Your homemade ice cream is devoid of fake thickeners, artificial thickeners, and stabilizers, which supposedly keep it “fresh”.
 Once you begin making your own ice cream, you will realize that even the store-bought high-quality type lacks the “just-made” quality.

 The other benefits of homemade over store-bought ice cream include: